subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 ```

 :::info
-For verified contracts the ABI can be fetched with the Etherescan API.
+For verified contracts the ABI can be fetched using the Etherscan API.
 Here is a sample script for downloading it with CURL:

 ```bash
 # replace the contract address below